OSINTer-Platform/profiles/README.md

 ## How can you create a JS injection?
-JS injections are simply vanilla Javascript, and as such you can simply create a script, give it a ".js" file extension and put it in the OSINTJSInjection folder to be able to use it when scraping, but there is hovewer a single caveat.
+JS injections are simply vanilla Javascript, and as such you can simply create a script, give it a ".js" file extension and put it in the js_injection folder to be able to use it when scraping, but there is hovewer a single caveat.
 Your script should start with setting "document.osinterReady" to false, and end with changing it to true.
 This way OSINTer will know to wait for the completion of